mcmonkeyprojects/translate-tool/README.md

 Add `--add-json "data/other-file.json"` to also append new keys in a secondary key file.

+Add `--max-tokens 60` to set the split length.
+This depends on when/how the model breaks down.
+Set it *BELOW* seq len.

 Speed comparison:
 | CPU | 7B-MT-BT | 3B-MT |
 | --- | -------- | ----- |